projectceladon/celadon-documentation/source/getting-started/on-vm.rst

 To that end, a
 `helper script <https://github.com/projectceladon/vendor-intel-utils/blob/master/host/kernel/lts2019-chromium/build.sh>`_
-:file:`build.sh` is designed to facilitate the building and deploying of |C| kernel on a Ubuntu host.
+:file:`build.sh` is designed to facilitate the building and deploying of |C| kernel on an Ubuntu host.
 Refer to the `README`_ for detailed instructions.

 .. _README: https://github.com/projectceladon/vendor-intel-utils/blob/master/host/kernel/lts2019-chromium/README